Cube-Solutions/PHPConsistent/README.md

 * PHP 5.3 or higher
 * Xdebug 2.2.4 or higher
 * FirePHP Core 0.4.0 or higher (if you want to use FirePHP reporting)

+## Performance

+Since PHPConsistent needs Xdebug to produce a complete trace of the code, it creates quite a big file.
+It then analyzes that big file.
+In other words : it slows down your code by a factor of 5-20, so under no circumstances should it be used in production.

 ##Using PHPConsistent in your bootstrap file